KCJK: Urban contemporary

-On September 28, 2023, KCJK announced that the “X” format would end later that day, with assistant program director/managing director/midday host Joel Weiss and afternoon host Jaye Powers hosting farewell shows.
-At 4 p.m. that day, after playing “Touch, Peel and Stand” by Days of the New (which would be abruptly cut off near the end; the last full song played was "Wherever I May Roam" by Metallica), KCJK adopted sister station KMJK’s urban contemporary format, and rebranded as "Power 105.1".
+On September 28, 2023, KCJK announced that the "X" format would end later that day, with assistant program director/managing director/midday host Joel Weiss and afternoon host Jaye Powers hosting farewell shows.
+At 4 p.m. that day, after playing "Touch, Peel and Stand" by Days of the New (which would be abruptly cut off near the end; the last full song played was "Wherever I May Roam" by Metallica), KCJK adopted sister station KMJK's urban contemporary format, and rebranded as "Power 105.1".
 The first song on "Power" was "SkeeYee" by Sexyy Red.
-Both KCJK and KMJK simulcasted until midnight on October 6, when KMJK adopted KCHZ’s Top 40/CHR format as “107.3 The Vibe.”
+Both KCJK and KMJK simulcasted until midnight on October 6, when KMJK adopted KCHZ's Top 40/CHR format as "107.3 The Vibe."

+Contemporary hit radio

+On August 10, 2026, the entirety of KCJK's airstaff was let go as part of a series of company-wide layoffs initiated by Cumulus ahead of a format change.
+The next day at midnight, after playing "Ah Ha" by Cardi B, KCJK assumed KMJK's contemporary hit radio format as "Hits 105."
+To promote the move (which began with "Dracula" by Tame Impala), KMJK and KCJK both began simulcasting the format.
+The simulcast ran until August 25 at midnight, when KMJK flipped to a simulcast of KCMO-FM-HD2's adult hits format as "Jack FM".